 - Vegan White Bean Chili — Mix mushrooms into veggie chili.

-How to Store Dried Mushrooms
+The Best Way to Rehydrate Dried Mushrooms

 How to Rehydrate Dried Mushrooms